World-famous illusionist coming to Kansas

-PARSONS, Kans. — An illusionist known around the world and featured on many popular television shows, is making an appearance in Parsons, Kansas.
+PARSONS, Kan.
+(KSNW) — An illusionist known worldwide and featured on many popular television shows is making an appearance in Parsons.

-For one show only, the performance of “Reza – Edge of Illusion” will take place Friday, April 29th at 7:00 p.m. at the Parsons, Kansas Municipal Auditorium.
+For one show only, the performance of “Reza – Edge of Illusion” will take place Friday, April 29 at 7 p.m. at the Parsons Municipal Auditorium.

 Reza has generated worldwide buzz and a loyal fan base with his passion for creating signature grand-scale illusions with familiar everyday objects.